dimtass/stupid-projects.com/_posts/2022-05-30-docker-registry-on-sbc.md

 sudo chmod +x /usr/bin/docker-compose
 ```

-> Tip: You may need to update the version.
+> You may need to update the version.
 Currently, the last version is `v2.5.1`
 {: .prompt-tip }

 Get [this](https://github.com/dimtass/docker-registry-sbc) repo